econia-labs/emojicoin-dot-fun/src/rust/allowlister3000/README.md

 To update the allowlist, add the desired address(es) to the allowlist file.
 Then, **restart the program**.

+Alternatively, you can use `pkill -USR1 allowlister3000` to send a `SIGUSR1` signal to the program, which will reload the file without quitting.

 ## Allowlist format

 The allowlist file format is just a plain text file with one address per line.